Xilinx/Vitis_Libraries/docs/api-reference.rst

 |
 | |image5|
-| Whereas, in the Vitis vision implementation, the accumulated squared image
+| Whereas, in the Vitis Vision implementation, the accumulated squared image
   is stored separately. |image6|

 .. _accumulate-weighted: